Our Rules

 Further Information

-Since our founding, our income has been less than £150,000, with the vast majority (roughly 90%) coming from British citizens donating as individuals, including donations from our trustees Andrew Robinson, Sir Bernard Silverman and Martin Village.
+Since our founding in 2023, our income has amounted to roughly £200,000, with the majority coming from British citizens donating as individuals, including donations from our trustees Andrew Robinson, Sir Bernard Silverman and Martin Village.

 We have been fortunate to enjoy volunteer support in various forms, including from our research volunteers and our director, who worked pro bono for the charity initially.